tuomaura/eap-noob/README.md

 About
 --------

-This repository is an implementation of new EAP method named EAP_NOOB.
-The new method is for secure bootstrapping of IOT appliances.
-The specification for EAP_NOOB can be found in [this](https://datatracker.ietf.org/doc/draft-aura-eap-noob/?include_text=1) IETF draft.
+This repository is an implementation of EAP-NOOB.
+EAP-NOOB is an EAP method is for secure bootstrapping of IoT appliances.
+The specification for EAP-NOOB can be found at: https://datatracker.ietf.org/doc/draft-aura-eap-noob/?include_text=1.

-The implimentation consists of three separate applications.
+The implementation consists of three separate applications:

-Hostapd : Contains EAP_NOOB server side implementation and acts as an authenticator for the requesting IOT appliances.
+1. hostapd : Contains EAP-NOOB server side implementation (AAA server).

-WPA_Supplicant:  Contains EAP_NOOB peer side implementation and contacts an EAP server through an AP to get authenticated.
+2. wpa_supplicant:  Contains EAP-NOOB peer/supplicant implementation.

-Webserver:  It Is for maintaining the account information of all the users under a realm.
-The out of band message is sent from or gets delivered to this web server.
-This server is vital for associating the  authenticating device with a user account.
+3. NodeJS webserver:  Maintains users accounts and provides a front end for the database tracking the IoT appliances being bootstrapped.
+Out-of-band (OOB) messages encoded as URLs are sent to, or received from this web server.
+This server is vital for associating the appliance being bootstrapped with a registered user account.

 Licensing
 ------------
- Copyright (c) 2017, Aalto University
+Copyright (c) 2018, Aalto University
 All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: